-One of the basic requirements for a marketing message to be accepted by the online public is relevance.
-Everyday, people encounter thousands of ads whenever they search for something online or through social media.
-But for marketers, it is almost impossible to capture the real interest of those who are really in the market for a purchase or service.
+Relevance is one of the basic requirements for a marketing message to be accepted by the online public.
+Every day, people encounter thousands of ads whenever they search for something online or through social media.
+But for marketers, it is almost impossible to capture the real interest of those who are really in the market for a product or service.

 That’s where behavioral targeting comes in.

-We usually see these in website ads and also social network sites which are tailored based on a user’s search history.
 For example, a user who has searched the web for hotel rates on Google may see advertisements for hotels when he visits other websites.
-“Liking” a relevant business page on Facebook can also trigger these ads and eventually you’ll see the relevant business page on your feed.
+Or whenever you “Like” a hotel page on Facebook, it will also trigger these ads and eventually you’ll see the relevant business page on your feed.